Jessica Thomas, MA, LCSW

 Research Project Coordinator

 Jessica Thomas graduated from Georgetown University with a Bachelor of Arts in French and from the University of Chicago with a Master of Arts in Social Service Administration (equivalent to Master of Social Work).
 Prior to discovering the world of research, Jessica worked primarily with children and adolescents in community and school settings.
 She initially came to Northwestern University to work on a study involving a technology-based intervention for men with advanced prostate cancer.
 During this study, Jessica learned that she enjoys group work with older adults, and that the psychosocial aspects of living with cancer are often just as challenging as the physical aspects, if not more so.
 Jessica has also contributed to the adaptation and development of a similar intervention for gay and bisexual men and trans women living with both HIV and cancer, as well as other cancer-focused translational research work.
 Most recently, Jessica has started working with a neuroscience lab, using her clinical skills to administer cognitive function and memory screening tasks.
 Jessica has not yet worked with couples going through the diagnostic process for cancer, so the Couples Cope study will be an exciting learning opportunity for her.
-She also oversees the Acceptance and Commitment Therapy study.
+She also oversees the pilot randomized controlled trial with women living with metastatic breast cancer.
 When not at work, Jessica enjoys traveling, taking long walks, listening to music and podcasts, and spending time with her family (in particular, FaceTiming with her adorable nieces and nephews).

 Prophecy Agyare is a fourth year undergraduate student at Northwestern University.
 She is majoring in Neuroscience with a pre-med focus.
 She plans to begin medical school in 2021 and is excited to gain more clinical experience.
 After volunteering at a hospital and shadowing at an outpatient clinic, Prophecy's interest in patient recovery and transition post-diagnosis peaked.
 As a research assistant in the Moreno Lab, Prophecy will be working on the Couples Cope study to see how stressful situations affect couples’ interactions and determine whether patients can reach a level of post-traumatic growth after being scheduled for a diagnostic biopsy for cancer.
 Prophecy will also be working on Dr. Moreno’s Acceptance and Commitment Therapy pilot project to see what types of interventions might best help women during the stressful experience of living with metastatic breast cancer.
 In her free time, Prophecy loves to cook, go for long walks on the beach, and have a good time with friends.